DIGIEGGS/rn-country-code-picker/README.md

 ## Getting started

-`npm install react-native-calling-code-picker --save`
+`npm install @digieggs/react-native-calling-code-picker --save`

 or

-`yarn add react-native-calling-code-picker`
+`yarn add @digieggs/react-native-calling-code-picker`

 Also you need to manually install `react-native-svg` library for the icons in the component